qurit-frizi/TMTV-Net/README.md

   ![image](https://github.com/qurit-frizi/TMTV-Net/assets/84542058/3b7a51f8-8b6c-4dc7-a3f4-711efc30995d)

-*Figure 2: TMTV-Net, was utilized at the University of Wisconsin on their in-house dataset for the segmentation of TMTV. (a) Hodgkin Case, DSC=0.83, TMTV relative error=0.18, (b) DLBCL case, DSC=0.66, TMTV relative error=0.10, (c) Hodgkins case, DSC=0.76, (d) DLBCL, DSC=0.67.*
+*Figure 2: TMTV-Net, was utilized at the University of Wisconsin on their dataset for the segmentation of TMTV. (a) Hodgkin Case, DSC=0.83, TMTV relative error=0.18, (b) DLBCL case, DSC=0.66, TMTV relative error=0.10, (c) Hodgkins case, DSC=0.76, (d) DLBCL, DSC=0.67.*

 ## ⚙️  Usage <a name="installation"> </a>